Is Heroin Dangerous?

 Black tar heroin is the most common form of heroin sold west of the Mississippi River.
 Black tar heroin can look drastically different from brown or white powder heroin.
-True to its name, black tar heroin typically comes in black chunks and may feel sticky to the touch.
+True to its name, black tar heroin typically comes in black chunks and may feel sticky.

-Black tar heroin also tends to clog needles, while white powder heroin does not.
+Black tar heroin also clogs needles, while white powder heroin does not.
 Despite its name, black tar heroin is not always black.
 The drug can also appear brown or reddish.
 It can be sticky like roofing tar or hard like coal.
 It can also look like melted licorice.

 4 China White

-At one time, the term China White referred to a pure form of white powder heroin manufactured in Southeast Asia.
-Today, the name is more commonly used as a slang term for powder heroin that is also mixed with fentanyl or other analogs of fentanyl.
-China White can also refer to just fentanyl sold as heroin or a heroin-like product.
+At one time, China White referred to pure white powder heroin manufactured in Southeast Asia.
+Today, the name is more commonly used as a slang term for powder heroin mixed with fentanyl or other analogs of fentanyl.
+China White can also refer to fentanyl sold as heroin or a heroin-like product.

-Both China White and fentanyl itself have terrifying reputations, and fentanyl-laced heroin has been associated with the recent spike in opioid-related overdose fatalities.
+Both China White and fentanyl have fearsome reputations, and fentanyl-laced heroin has been associated with the recent spike in opioid-related overdose fatalities.

-A speedball is a mix of heroin and a stimulant, such as cocaine. which is a central nervous system (CNS) depressant and a stimulant.
+A speedball mixes heroin and a stimulant, such as cocaine, a central nervous system (CNS) depressant and an inspiration.
 Usually cocaine, but meth is also used, though not as frequently.
-These two types of drugs, when used in conjunction, can create a dangerous tug-of-war effect on the body.
+When used in conjunction, these two drugs can create a dangerous tug-of-war effect on the body.

 While heroin acts on the CNS to slow breathing and induce drowsiness, cocaine (and meth) increase heart rate and blood pressure and can cause anxiety and agitation.
 Speedballing can cause a heart attack, stroke, aneurysm, or respiratory failure.
 Speedballs are also increasingly tainted with fentanyl, a potent synthetic opioid that can cause overdose and death.